morphware/service/README.md

 Morphware Token (i.e., `../token`).

-`JobFactory` is handles the majority of interaction with `../daemon`, while `VickreyAuction` is solely focused on the auction-process.
+`JobFactory` is handles the majority of interaction with `../daemon`, while `VickreyAuction` is solely focused on the job auction-process.

 ## Installation